hwayne/learntla-v2/docs/topics/aux-vars.rst

 You can also use history variables to track past information no longer present in the system.
 For example, say you have clients querying a database, which can be updated in the middle in the request.
 You could add a variable called ``aux_client_request_value`` that is updated *as soon as the client makes the request*, so that updating the database value doesn't lose the information about what the value was at the time of the request.

-.. message pool, seen messages
+.. todo:: message pool, seen messages
-.. todo:: Pull the example from Dekker

 .. tip:: As a rule of thumb, the spec behavior should not depend on a history variable.
 If it does, then it's state information the machine you're making has access to, so should be lifted from an auxiliary variable to a real one.